yohgen/is-online/README.md

 # My personal website

-Made with 🌚 and React
+Made with 🌚 and React, hosted on Netlify